← Back to other Thoughts

 Table of contents

-That moment tells you almost everything about where AI adoption actually is on a larger scale and why the productivity gains management is expecting aren't arriving.
+It goes quiet in a particular way.
+A few people reach for their phones.
+Someone usually says, "Oh, I thought it would just do it."
+That moment, and the surprise in it, tells you almost everything about where AI adoption actually is and why the productivity gains management is expecting aren't arriving.

 AI speeds cognition.
 Enterprises are limited by coordination